BORIS JOHNSON PASSES THE DECISION TO SADIQ KHAN ON THE FUTURE OF SHOREDITCH

-More Light More Power declares a victory for the community in preventing permission being granted for this very damaging scheme - but minor amendments are not enough and the applicant should now go back to the drawing board to have any chance of creating something worthy of the Goodsyard site.
+More Light More Power declared a victory for the community in preventing permission being granted for this very damaging scheme - but minor amendments are not enough and the applicant should now go back to the drawing board to have any chance of creating something worthy of the Goodsyard site.

 We are looking to a new Mayor of London to be the turning-point for a new vision, ideally returning the scheme to the boroughs for determination.
 The new Mayor must also introduce transparency into planning and move from developer-led planning to pro-London planning for the benefit of all.

-Hackney and Tower Hamlets Councils oppose the plans as well as local councillors and MPs, over 11,000 people who have signed petitions, over 700 letter-writers and over 150 businesses.
+Hackney and Tower Hamlets Councils oppose the plans as well as local councillors and MPs, over 11,000 people who have signed petitions, over 700 letter-writers and over 150 local businesses.